 London may be one of the world’s most expensive cities but there are so many fun and more importantly, free things that you can enjoy.
 There are plenty of markets in London to walk around and peruse such as Borough Market in Westminster and Covent Garden flea market that has plenty of fun English nicknacks.

-You can also visit the National Gallery, the British Museum and the Tate Modern art museum completely free.
+You can also visit some of the cities best museums like the National Gallery, the British Museum and the Tate Modern art museum completely free.
 You may want to visit these earlier in the day to avoid the crowds.
-Greenwich Park is the place where the Eastern and Western hemispheres meet and it’s free to walk around the area, see the Greenwich line and marvel at the view of the city.

-It’s also free to watch the changing of the guards at Buckingham Palace and London has plenty of beautiful parks to wander about including Hyde Park, Regent’s Park and Richmond Park where you can spot some wild deer.
+It’s free to watch the changing of the guards at Buckingham Palace and London also has plenty of beautiful parks to wander about including Hyde Park, Regent’s Park and Richmond Park where you can spot some wild deer.
 Not to forget all of the incredible street art to be seen in London in the trendy area of Shoreditch in East London.

 10. Watch Out for Pickpocketers